Kolide: VC-backed remote-first startup is hiring

 Empowering them to do the best work of their lives.

-Kolide is a VC-backed remote-first startup building device management and security software for fast-growing companies that value Honest Security.
-With over 250 customers and a novel approach to solving security and compliance concerns, Kolide is poised to grow quickly over the next few years.
-To prepare, we are looking to responsibly develop our organization to help us meet our lofty goals while increasing our organization’s diverse set of skills and perspectives.
+Kolide is a VC-backed remote-first startup building device management and security software for fast-growing companies.
+It’s already got more than 250 customers, and with its novel approach to security and compliance, it may grow quickly.
+They’re hiring.